isomerpages/moe-bartleysec/_our-holistic-curriculum/Instructional Programmes/Assessment Matters.md

 11) Please see below for the **Weighted Assessment (WA) Schedule** for **Secondary 1 to 3** in the academic year **2023.**

-12) We seek parents’/guardian’s cooperation NOT to send your child/ward to school for tests/examinations if he/she is unwell.
-Do take your child/ward to the doctor when he/she is unwell and get a medical certificate so that the school can process the results accordingly.

-**Parents’/Guardian’s Support** <br>
-13) It is important that everyone works together to help every child obtain the best possible start in life with a good education.
-Parents should work in partnership with the school, notifying the school of the reason for any of your child’s/ward’s absences and highlighting any areas of concern they may have so they can be addressed promptly.

-**Assessment Plans** <br>
-14) Please see below for the breakdown of the **Term 2 Weighted Assessment** that your child/ward will be sitting for in the academic year **2022**.

 [Sec 1 Term 2 Weighted Assessment Plan](/files/2022%20Sec%201%20Term%202%20Consolidated%20Assessment%20Plan.pdf)

 [Sec 3 Term 2 Weighted Assessment Plan](/files/2022%20Sec%203%20Term%202%20Consolidated%20Assessment%20Plan.pdf)